Chinese leader Xi Jinping gives moon dust to visiting Italian President Sergio Mattarella - ExBulletin

 Xi and Mattarella also inspected a collection of Chinese cultural relics returned from Italy as part of a deal to prevent the illegal sale of historical items.

-China's National Cultural Heritage Administration said Friday that Italy had returned 56 cultural relics and works of art to China.
+China's National Cultural Heritage Administration said Friday that Italy has returned 56 cultural relics and works of art to China.

+They include Neolithic painted pottery from the Majiayao culture as well as objects from famous dynasties such as the Han and Tang and the Mongol era.

+The Italian presidency plays a largely ceremonial role and the decision to leave the Belt and Road Initiative was taken last year by Prime Minister Giorgia Meloni.

 |